top of page

 For citations as well as additional history and discussion, see Susan A. Schneider, A Reconsideration of Agricultural Law: A Call for the Law of Food, Farming, and Sustainability, W'm & Mary Envtl.
 L. Rev. (2010).

-Agricultural Law has been defined as the study of the network of laws and policies that apply to the production, marketing, and sale of agricultural products - the food we eat, the natural fibers we wear or the bio-products we create, including the bio-fuels that run our vehicles.
+Agricultural Law has been defined as the study of the network of laws and policies that apply to the production, marketing, and sale of agricultural products - most signicantly, the food we eat, but also the natural fibers we wear or the bio-products we create, including the bio-fuels that run our vehicles.
 Some agricultural law attorneys represent farmers, but others represent the many other interests involved in the sector: agri-business, financial institutions lending to the sector, farm workers, cooperatives, and others.
-Many advocacy groups that seek policy solutions to challenges posed by agricultural production practices also need agricultural law expertise - environmental groups, animal welfare groups, public health interests, etc.
+Many advocacy groups that seek policy solutions to challenges posed by agricultural production practices also need agricultural law expertise - environmental groups, animal welfare groups, public health interests, food policy, etc.

 For thoughts on how to approach teaching an agricultural law course, See, Susan Schneider, What is Agricultural Law?, an article prepared for an AALS Presentation by the Agricultural Law Section of the American Association of Law Schools (2009).